garyericson/bacx-pr/topics/tv-technical-videos.md

 ## Upload a video

-PMs, Once you have created your video, you can upload it to RedTiger (Microsoft'video hosting platform) and/or to the offcial product's YouTube channel by using the intake form at <https://badeintake.azurewebsites.net/>
+PMs: After you have created your video, you can upload it to RedTiger (Microsoft'video hosting platform) and/or to the offcial product's YouTube channel by using the intake form at <https://badeintake.azurewebsites.net/>

 ### File requirements